-The American Legion was chartered and incorporated by Congress in 1919 as a patriotic veterans organization devoted to mutual helpfulness.
-It is the nation's largest veterans service organization, committed to mentoring and sponsorship of youth programs in our communities, advocating patriotism and honor, promoting a strong national security, and continued devotion to our fellow service members and veterans.
+The American Legion was chartered and incorporated by Congress in 1919 as a patriotic veterans organization founded on mutual support and service.
+It is the nation’s largest veterans service organization, dedicated to mentoring and sponsoring youth programs, promoting patriotism and honor, supporting a strong national defense, and serving veterans and active-duty service members in communities across the country.

 What are the eligibility dates for membership in The American Legion?